-Another excellent reference section exposing the Huaqiao

-Formation in general, and the lower part of the L. laevigata Zone in particular, is located near Wangcun (across the Youshui River from the Luoyixi section), Hunan Province, China.
-There seems to be little difference between the Luoyixi section and the Wangcun section.
-The Luoyixi section was selected as the stratotype section because it has been more intensively collected in the boundary interval, making the position of the first appearance of L. laevigata more tightly constrained.
+Another potential GSSP candidate section exposing the Huaqiao Formation in general, and the lower part of the L. laevigata Zone in particular, is located near Wangcun (across the Youshui River from the Luoyixi section), Hunan Province, China.
+There seems to be little difference between the Luoyixi section and the Wangcun section, and the Wangcun section is deemed adequate to serve as a stratotype for the base of a stage whose GSSP coincides with the FAD of L. laevigata.
+However, the Luoyixi section has been more intensively collected in the boundary interval, making the position of the first appearance of L. laevigata more tightly constrained.